 Latina, Latina is a hybrid-documentary shot in Italy that explores political ideology through the objects and buildings left behind.
 Funded by the Arts Council's Reel Art Award.

-Cast: Sabrina Mandanici, Wednesday Erskin
+CAST: Sabrina Mandanici, Wednesday Erskin

 A travelogue of memory that feels, at points, all too real.
 But all empires fall eventually.